shanekrusen/bescoth-norichach/_articles/sedhath.md

 **In Practice:**

-In Bescoth Norichach, *Sedatos* (GhA: *Sêdhath*), will be a God of craft and metalwork of all kinds, with a special association with fire, such as that of the forge.
+In Bessus Noricon, *Sedatos*, will be a God of craft and metalwork of all kinds, with a special association with fire, such as that of the forge.

 **Interpretatio:**